-Women's health was on the ballot this year, in Massachusetts and across the nation, and voters spoke loudly and clearly by electing women's health champions President Obama and Elizabeth Warren.
+Women's health was on the ballot in November 2012, in Massachusetts and across the nation, and voters spoke loudly and clearly by electing women's health champions President Obama and Elizabeth Warren.
 Coverage included:

 Women's access to health care became a focal point for the Senate and Presidential races.
 The Planned Parenthood Advocacy Fund educated voters on why Elizabeth Warren and President Obama are the champions of women's health that Massachusetts needs.
 Coverage included:

 The Planned Parenthood Advocacy Fund of Massachusetts supported Elizabeth Warren as she debated Scott Brown in Lowell on October 1.
 Check out the photos from the "Women are Watching" visibility event outside the Lowell Debate.

 After the Republican National Convention, the Massachusetts Republican Party was set to vote on whether to adopt the national GOP platform – which would make abortion and some forms of contraception illegal – as their own in September.
 Although they tabled the vote until after the election, the Planned Parenthood Advocacy Fund took Senator Brown to task from remaining on the sidelines yet again.